 - For anyone with a cervix aged 21 to 29, Pap tests should be administered every three years.

-- For anyone with a cervix aged 30 to 65 it is recommended to be screened every three years with a Pap test, OR every five years with high-risk human papillomavirus (hrHPV) testing alone, OR every five years with hrHPV testing in combination with a Pap test (co-testing).
+- For anyone with a cervix aged 30 to 65 it is recommended to be screened every three years with a Pap test, OR every five years with high-risk HPV testing alone, OR every five years with hrHPV testing in combination with a Pap test (co-testing).

-- Pap tests are available at family planning clinics, OBGYN offices and most primary care clinics.
+- Pap tests are available at family planning clinics, obstetrician gynecologist (OBGYN) offices, and most primary care clinics.
 Under the Affordable Care Act (ACA), these screenings are covered by many insurances.
+Ask your health care provider from more information.

-- The Breast and Cervical Cancer Control Navigation Program (BC3NP) provides cervical cancer screening to low-income, uninsured individuals between the ages of 21-64.
-For more information about the BC3NP, please call toll free 844-446-8727 or visit BC3NP to see if you qualify.
+- Breast & Cervical Cancer Control Navigation Program (BC3NP) provides cervical cancer screening to low-income, uninsured individuals between the ages of 21-64.
+For more information about the BC3NP, please call toll free 844-446-8727 (interpreters available) or visit BC3NP to see if you qualify.

 - The CaSPr Navigator can provide resources for questions that you might have about HIV and cervical cancer screening.
-You can contact the navigator at 517-512-5041.
+You can contact the CaSPr Navigator at 517-512-5041.

 -